-In steps Code Server to mitigate and provide a centralized solution to resolve its complexity for having to disparately install on a variety of remote endpoints.
+In steps Code Server to provide a centralized solution that resolves complexity for having to disparately install it on a variety of remote endpoints.
 Also, there are numerous activities needed to work off the host CLI, so providing a number of self "helpers" to Xterm.js consoles is beneficial toward the team's overall technical maturity.

-As a final objective, I would like to promote the team's activities off the home page, suitable for guest browsing too, that can provide the latest news and events out of this space.
-Some may be generated programmatically while others could be a post by the team (moderated by its admins).
+As a future objective, promoting the team's activities off the home page, suitable for guest browsing too, that provides the latest news and events out of their space.
+Some content may be generated programmatically, while others from a post by the team (moderated by its admins).

 Configure the portal service for automatic startup in production mode: